 “The magnificent temple of the Maccabees … is not only a monument to the solidarity and growth of the order, but a constant worldwide advertisement of Detroit as a city of marvelous growth,” the Detroit Free Press wrote of the dedication.

 Among the building’s earliest tenants was WGHP, which switched its call letters to WXYZ in 1930.
-In its studio atop the Maccabees, the original “Ranger” and “Hornet” shows were created and recorded.
+In its studio atop the Maccabees, the original “Ranger” -- which debuted Jan.
+30, 1930 -- and “Hornet” -- which debuted Jan.
+31, 1936 -- were created and recorded.
 They’d go on to become known worldwide.

 The name was taken from the Maccabees of the Bible, a group of Jewish rebels who stood up against the Greeks to defend their religion.
 In 1960, the ’Bees flew the coop, relocating to suburban Southfield, and Detroit Public Schools took over for four decades.
 After DPS moved to the Fisher Building, Wayne State University bought the building in 2002, using it for administrative and departmental offices.